 3. Keep systems up to date

+A thorough managment of system updates and patches is another efficient measure to prevent ransomware attacks.
 In most cases, this type of malware will look for outdated software, operating systems and devices in search of known vulnerabilities within those obsolete versions.
 This means that a critical vulnerability previously fixed in a software’s security patch will become part of an attacker’s toolset, one of the vectors of attack they will look for to infect your system.
 These critical vulnerabilities are often used by hackers to gain administrative privilege within your system and infect any data and workstations they can access.

 A recent strain of ransomware known as “WannaCry” leveraged obsolete software to infect hundreds of thousands of computers across 150 countries.
 These attacks caused some of the largest ransomware incidents in history, such as the NHS ransomware attack that caused disruption across all medical centers in the UK, delaying surgeries and patient care for nearly a week.
 This attack resulted in financial losses of around £92m for the NHS.
 This attack was a prime example of why you should always keep your operating systems and software up to date.
 It’s also important to note that you should always use trustworthy and reputed software to prevent these types of infections.